lesterchan/gamerz-file-explorer/README.md

 * FIXED: No More Use Of PHP Short Tag
 * FIXED: Unknown Or Undefined File Extension, The File Extension Image Will Now Be unknown.gif
 * FIXED: Invalid Checking Of Directory in view.php
-* FIXED: Grammer Mistakes For Singular And Pural
+* FIXED: Grammar Mistakes For Singular And Plural
 * FIXED: No Extension Given If There Is Spaces In The File Name That Is Being Downloaded

 #### Version 1.00 (09-09-2005)